microsoft/terminal/doc/specs/#1564 - Settings UI/cascading-settings.md

 ### Reset Profile button

 On the Advanced pivot of a profile's page, there will be a button at the bottom for resetting a profile called "Reset to default settings".
-This button will remove the user's custom settings inside this profile's object and reset it to defaults.
+This button will remove the user's custom settings inside this profile's object and reset it to defaults, prioritizing profile.defaults then defaults.json.

 ### "Apply to all profiles" button